 - Orange Juice – 3 tablespoons of freshly squeezed orange juice.

-- Maple Syrup – 1 tablespoon of sugar free maple syrup, or liquid sweetener of choice.
+- Maple Syrup – 1 tablespoon of sugar free maple syrup, or liquid sweetener of choice, such as honey or agave.

 - Cinnamon – 1/2 teaspoon of ground cinnamon.